This post may contain affiliate links. For more information, please read my disclosure policy.

 The Logic Level with its 10 Things to Do From 13-15 is when the fun begins.
 Children are no longer memorizing and absorbing facts.
 They’re beginning to critically think and debate.
 We have to learn, study, and think along with our young teenagers!

-Family worship is still central to the homeschool.
+Family worship is still central to your homeschool.
 The family reads books aloud.
 Our young teens continue to study math, science, art, music, and history.
 Literature and composition also continue as well as the study of Latin and Greek.

 Wisdom (Rhetoric) Stage: 16-18 years

-Like Dorothy Sayers said, the classical method is what’s important, not the specific subjects covered.
+As Dorothy Sayers said, the classical method is what’s important, not the specific subjects covered.

 History, literature, Latin, Greek, math, science, art, and music continue to be studied.
 Certain subjects remain constant through the stages!

 Speech and debate are dropped in favor of the study of rhetoric, government, economics, and law.
 We’re working towards deepening the teenagers’ understanding of the world to develop wisdom in our young adults.

 Although our children have turned into adults, their classical education doesn’t end now.
 They need to develop principles for their adult lives.
 Principles for their future decisions and goals.